projen/projen/docs/api/cdk.md

 - *Type:* projen.github.workflows.JobStep[]

 Steps to execute before executing the publishing command.
-These can be used to prepare the artifact for publishing if neede.
+These can be used to prepare the artifact for publishing if needed.

 These steps are executed after `dist/` has been populated with the build output.